RoStrap/Resources/README.md

 # Resources
-[Resources](https://github.com/RoStrap/Resources/blob/master/Resources.module.lua) is the core resource-manager and library-loader for [RoStrap](https://www.roblox.com/library/725884332/RoStrap).
+[Resources](https://github.com/RoStrap/Resources/blob/master/Resources.module.lua) is the core resource manager and library loader for [RoStrap](https://www.roblox.com/library/725884332/RoStrap).
 It is designed to streamline the loading of libraries and standardize the API for networking instances between the client and server.

 ## Set-up
 [Resources](https://github.com/RoStrap/Resources/blob/master/Resources.module.lua) is automatically installed when you setup using the plugin, which can installed after clicking the logo [below](https://www.roblox.com/library/725884332/RoStrap):